Isaac-Flath/DataEngineering/Udacity/Data_Warehouse/README.md

 To run the full pipeline run the code below in terminal.

 > WARNING:  `create_tables.py` will drop and recreate tables, so data will be lost when that is run.
+To avoid data loss do nor run `create_tables.py` unless you plan on starting from scratch.

 ```bash
 python create_tables.py
 python etl.py
 ```

+### Error handling

+If you need to debug or change tables it is recommended to back up your tables first.
+While redshift does snapshot tables, it is best not to rely on those.

+If `etl.py` fails to run due to the copy statements, the top 25 most recent failures will be saved to `load_errors.csv` for convenient debugging.
+This is the part of the pipeline *most* likely to fail when in production as it will likely fail if there are any changes in input data.

 ### Repo Organization